Reliable information on urology - Patient Information

 Getting up at night to use the bathroom can make you tired and affect your mood, and it can disturb your partner.

 If an overactive bladder is affecting your life, it’s important to talk to a doctor.
-There’s no need to feel embarrassed, doctors help many people with OAB.
+There’s no need to feel embarrassed, doctors and other medical professionals help many people with OAB.
 Seeing a doctor is a good first step.
 They can give you advice on lifestyle changes, treatments, and direct you to a specialist if needed.
 With the right treatment, OAB symptoms can be managed, and you can get back to enjoying the activities and relationships that matter to you.

 This chapter contains general information about overactive bladder syndrome.
 It is not a substitute for professional medical advice or treatment.
 Always consult your doctor or healthcare provider for guidance on your individual medical situation.

-Last updated: May 2025
+Last updated: August 2025

 Where am I in my journey?